 My research centers on the political attitudes and the political behavior of citizens.
 I am also interested in political parties and political economy.
 My research frequently connects these different interests.
-For example, a longstanding research interest of mine is the interplay between economic globalization and domestic politics.
+A longstanding research interest of mine is the interplay between economic globalization and domestic politics.
 Much of my work is comparative in nature, studying established (mostly European) democracies, and some of it concentrates on German politics in particular.
-My research agenda is problem-driven: I strive to address central challenges established democracies are facing today, such as the consequences of globalization for domestic politics, the changing contours of political conflict or populist attitudes and voting.
+My research agenda is problem-driven: I strive to address key challenges established democracies are facing today, such as the consequences of globalization for domestic politics, the changing contours of political conflict or populist attitudes and voting.
 I do so pursuing a theory-guided approach and using mainly quantitative methods.

 I obtained a Diplom (Master’s equivalent) from the University of Hamburg in 2009 and completed a Ph.D. at the Johannes Gutenberg University Mainz in 2015.
-My articles have been published in renowned peer-reviewed journals such as Electoral Studies, European Journal of Political Research, European Union Politics, Journal of European Social Policy, Journal of European Public Policy, Party Politics, Political Studies, and West European Politics.
+My articles have been published in renowned peer-reviewed journals such as Electoral Studies, European Journal of Political Research, European Union Politics, Journal of European Social Policy, Journal of European Public Policy, Party Politics, Politische Vierteljahresschrift, Political Studies, and West European Politics.